5argon/arkham-starter/sveltekit/src/lib/md/proxy.md

 ## Premade A4 PDF

-If you don't want to use layout software, you can just send these files to print shop and pick the one you want after cutting.
+You can just send these files to print shop without downloading any individual graphic.
+May output wasted card you don't want since they are packed the way I personally want, but you save some work of using a layout software.

 ## Cards which often overlaps

 This is only from personal experience.
-I often build limited expansion decks, and they are very likely to overlap with each other.
+I often build limited expansion decks, and they are quite likely to overlap with each other.
+This may help to decide how many sheets to print out.

 ### Revised Core Set